All Articles

 4. Let's Taste!

 At first glance you’ll notice the beautiful pale pink color of this wine.
 Pop it open, pour yourself a glass and hold it up to the light to get a good look at the bubbles.
 You’ll see they’re delicate and lively, dancing around the glass and providing a long-lasting effervescence.
 Now take a slow inhale you’ll discover aromas of strawberry, fresh citrus, cherry blossom, and rose, but it’s always fun to hear how other people describe a wine.
 Take a moment and a mental note of what you pick up.
 Finally, take a sip.
-I love this wine’s pristine freshness along with its bright citrus fruits and ripe strawberries.
+We love this wine’s pristine freshness along with its bright citrus fruits and ripe strawberries.

 5. Tips on how to enjoy this wine: